YesterdaySam/2025_NBIO_207A/STUDENT_CODE_DATA/Ashutosh/REDAME.md

 p_Both: proportion of trial duration both subject and partner simultaneously look at each other

-4th column is choice (dependent / prdicted variable).
+4th column is choice (dependent / predicted variable).
 It is a binary variable,  successes are coded as 1s and failures are coded as 0.